Yale-BIM/f21-assignments/assignment-3/README.md

     - The screenshot of the plot after training;
     - what average L2 error did you get on the test set this time;
-    - what neural network model you used; and
+    - a description of the neural network model that you used to approximate the monkey saddle surface; and
     - whatever parameters you used for training it (e.g., batch size, learning rate, and number of epochs).

 10. Train your nonlinear neural network such that it `overfits` on the training data.